 Seven-time GRAMMY winner Prince was honored with an all-star tribute concert on Jan.
 28 that featured Sheila E., The Revolution, The Time, Beck, Foo Fighters, Gary Clark Jr, H.E.R., John Legend, Juanes, St. Vincent and more.
 "Let's Go Crazy: The GRAMMY® Salute to Prince" took place at the Los Angeles Convention Center for a live concert taping, and will be broadcast on CBS in April.

 For a fascinating journey into the history of music, don’t miss the GRAMMY Museum, located just steps from STAPLES Center at L.A.
 LIVE.
 Four floors of cutting edge exhibits, interactive experiences and films provide a one-of-a-kind visitor experience.
 The Museum also hosts public events and educational programming that explores and celebrates the enduring legacies of all forms of recorded music.

-On Sunday, February 24, hundreds of millions of viewers will tune in to watch the 91st Academy Awards, taking place at the Dolby Theatre in Hollywood.
-This will be the first Oscar ceremony since 1989 without a designated host.
-The ceremony will be televised live in more than 225 countries and territories worldwide.
-The Oscars reward the previous year’s greatest cinema achievements as determined by some of the world’s most accomplished motion picture artists and professionals.
+The 92nd Academy Awards were held on Sunday, February 9 at the Dolby Theatre in Hollywood, the permanent home of the ceremony since 2002.
+The Oscars recognize the previous year’s greatest cinema achievements as determined by some of the world’s most accomplished motion picture artists and professionals.
 Awards are presented for outstanding individual or collective efforts in 24 categories.
 This was the second consecutive Oscar ceremony without a designated host.